Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 4. Hit "Accept" and a new account will be created for you in the database, pre-populated by the information about you fetched from the MS Graph API.
 5. Submit your changes.
 When you sign-in next time, the application will recognize you and show you the profile associated with your Id in the database.

-> [!NOTE] Did the sample not work for you as expected?
-Did you encounter issues trying this sample?
+> :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../issues) page.
+> :information_source: Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUM1QwMTZZSDMwSE81MEw5QzQ5SzM4WjZZQyQlQCN0PWcu).

 ## Debugging the sample